 A comprehensive induction program is provided to directors, executives and senior management to ensure full understanding of the Group, its policies and procedures and the industry within which it operates.

 The Company Secretary is accountable to the Board, through the Chairman, on all matters to do with the proper functioning of the Board including all corporate governance matters.
 The Company Secretary is responsible for the compilation and dispatch of the agenda and papers for each Board and Committee meeting.
 The Company Secretary prepares the draft minutes for each meeting, which are tabled at the next Board meeting for review and approval.
 The Company Secretary and the directors communicate regularly on all Group and governance matters.

 Diversity in the Workforce

-GWA is committed to promoting diversity through the implementation of targeted employment policies and initiatives to achieve a diverse workforce.
-The Board understands the significant benefits that arise from increasing the pool of diverse employees from which the Group can draw highly talented employees and the different perspectives that can be brought to the organisation from a diverse workforce.
+GWA is committed to promoting diversity and inclusion through the implementation of targeted employment policies and initiatives to achieve a diverse workforce.
+The Board understands that significant benefits arise from increasing the pool of diverse talent across the business.

 These objectives and supporting actions are: